Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # Heuristics

+Dataclasses are most useful when I know the desired fields of my data container ahead of time
 These mostly apply when: the dict's keys are known ahead of time, and do not can Here are some heuristics I apply to decide whether a piece of data should be stored as `dict` or a `dataclass`: